-Motorcyclist critically injured in Auckland 'police pursuit' crash: witness
+'No chase', say police: Motorcyclist critically injured

 Police said the motorcyclist has been transported to hospital in a critical condition.

-The police serious crash unit is in attendance.
+A section of Mt Albert Rd was closed and the police serious crash unit was in attendance.

 Resident Phillip Gorman said he saw the motorcyclist heading along Mt Albert Rd toward Sandringham Rd when the male motorcyclist spotted a police car and did a u-turn back toward Dominion Rd.